theohbrothers/Get-DuplicatePhotos/README.md

 # Get-DuplicatePhotos

-This script locates duplicate image files between two sets of folders (source vs other).
+A script to locate duplicate image files between two sets of folders (e.g. Camera Roll folders vs other folders).

-It is fairly normal to copy images from your Camera Roll from instance, and then leave traces of those edited copies around after modifying them.
-This script helps to locate those duplicates, assuming they still have their original the image metadata (i.e. `Date Taken`).
+It is fairly common, for instance, to copy image files from your Camera Roll, and then leave traces of those edited copies around after modifying them.
+This script helps to locate those duplicates, assuming that they still have their original the image metadata (i.e. `Date Taken`).

 ## How it works